dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Everything you can imagine is real." ― Pablo Picasso

++ Don't let your dreams die as dreams.

 + "Money is a form of frozen and tradeable time" - naval

 + Either you'll make money while you sleep or you'll work until you die - those are your only two options.